vikbehal/Explore/QuickReview/DenoTutorial.md

 # Deno Installation

-Below steps are optional and installs Chocolatey.
+Below step are optional and installs Chocolatey.
 Chocolatey is Package Manager for Windows.
 ## Install Choco
 1. Open PowerShel as admin
 2. Run either of below commands